Blockchain-Mexico/PaLM-rlhf-pytorch_with_spec/README.md

-Prompt -AI
+# Prompt -AI

 ### Introduction

 We present an AI chat approach with spec.Deep neural networks built on a generative model of tokens.

 ## Quality Code

 With framework 5 - 10 (open source pythorch- tensorflow any x frame) With python - c++ 7 - 10 (pythorch)
-With hardware and software (VDHL module in custom engines for tokenizer) 9 - 10 (closed source) With a new specific language compiler with a specific method to the end o serialization
+With hardware and software (VDHL module in custom engines for tokenizer) 9 - 10 (closed source) With a new specific language compiler with a specific method to the end o serialization of this output

 ## Description